wormhole-foundation/hello-wormhole/README.md

 (deliveryPrice,) = quoteEVMDeliveryPrice(targetChain, receiverValue, gasLimit)
 ```

-So, following this interface, we can implement `sendCrossChainGreeting` by simply calling sendPayloadToEvm with the payload being the greeting.
+So, following this interface, we can implement `sendCrossChainGreeting` by simply calling sendPayloadToEvm with the payload being some information we'd like to send, such as the greeting and the sender of the greeting.

 ```solidity
     uint256 constant GAS_LIMIT = 50_000;